 - Tour Type: Private

-Having a full seven days to see a city that has weathered the test of time and is one of the most beautiful representations of the tropical grandeur of the Red Sea is a gift from heaven.
-Our 7 Days Cairo & Hurghada holiday will stimulate your senses as you move from the ancient world to the marine one.
+Having a full 7-Day Tours of Cairo and Hurghada to see a city that has weathered the test of time and is one of the most beautiful representations of the tropical grandeur of the Red Sea is a gift from heaven.
+Our 7-Day Tour of Cairo and Hurghada will stimulate your senses as you move from the ancient world to the marine one.
 Cairo, where they have lived for more than 4,000 years, is home to the largest historical structures.
 The Red Sea’s genuine allure has long been accessible in Hurghada, a metropolitan resort.
-Make a reservation for this delightful hideaway as soon as you can to have the vacation of your dreams.
+Make a reservation for this delightful hideaway 7-Day Tours of Cairo and Hurghada as soon as you can to have the vacation of your dreams.

 Old Cairo Highlights